Amortized Generation of Sequential Algorithmic Recourses for Black-box Models: Related Works

-Only \citet{mahajan_preserving_2020} proposed an approach that can generate multiple CFEs for many datapoints, after optimizing once, therefore \emph{fast} counterfactuals, but their approach is gradient-based and therefore works only for differentiable models and it not black-box.
-Our approach overcomes this limitation and generates both \emph{fast} and \emph{model-agnostic} CFEs, which adhere to data manifold and respect causal relations.
+\citet{mahajan_preserving_2020} was the first to propose an approach that can generate multiple CFEs for many datapoints, after optimizing once, therefore \emph{amortized} CFEs, but their approach is gradient-based and therefore works only for differentiable models and it not black-box.
+Our approach overcomes this limitation and generates both \emph{amortized} and \emph{model-agnostic} CFEs, which adhere to data manifold and respect causal relations.
 Out of the previous approaches that respect causal relations, only \citet{mahajan_preserving_2020} works with partial \textsf{SCM}, while others require complete causal graph or complete \textsf{SCM}~\citep{karimi_algorithmic_2020,karimi-imperfect:2020}, which are mostly unavailable in the real world.
 Our approach also works with a partial \textsf{SCM}.

 All the previous works give a single-shot solution for getting to a counterfactual state from an input datapoint.
 Our approach overcomes this limitation by proposing a novel algorithm that generates \emph{sequential} CFEs.